William Hutchinson (topographer): Life

 By 1760 Hutchinson was established as a solicitor in Barnard Castle, County Durham.
 He was elected Fellow of the Society of Antiquaries on 15 February 1781, and communicated in November 1788 an 'Account of Antiquities in Lancashire' (Archæologia, ix.
 211-18).
 Hutchinson died on 7 April 1814, having survived his wife only two or three days.
 He left three daughters and a son.

 Works

-In all his undertakings Hutchinson received assistance from George Allan.
+In all his undertakings Hutchinson received assistance from the antiquary George Allan.
 In 1785 he published the first volume of his History and Antiquities of the County Palatine of Durham, Newcastle, founded on Allan's manuscript collections; the second volume appeared in 1787, and the third in 1794.
 His work was carried on while he was prosecuting a lawsuit with the publisher; being unable to find purchasers for the thousand copies which he printed, he disposed of four hundred to John Nichols.
 Another revised edition was issued at Durham in 1823 in 3 vols.

 Hutchinson's other topographical works are: